BlokasLabs/pisound-docs/Home.md

 **Note:** The pisound-btn daemon process must be running in order for the button to work.
 The 'make install' automatically adds it to the Desktop autostart.

-## Safely Turn Off The Device
+## Safely Shutdown The OS
-By default, holding the button down for more than 1 second and releasing will cause the system to shutdown cleanly.
-The MIDI activity LEDs will blink once to confirm that the hold action was triggered.
-It is safe to unplug the power supply once RPi's LEDs stop flashing on and off.
+By default, holding the button down for more than 1 second and releasing will cause the system to shutdown cleanly by executing ```sudo shutdown now```.
+The MIDI activity LEDs will blink ten times quickly to confirm that the hold action was triggered.
+It is safe to unplug the power supply once RPi's activity LEDs stop flashing on and off.
+To restart, unplug and plug the power in again.

 ## Start a Pure Data Patch